 Students with food allergies or nutritionally significant medical conditions can receive nutrition advisement through private consultations with the Registered Dietitian.
 To make an appointment regarding specific nutrition concerns or food allergies, please contact Katherine Ingerson, RDN, LD at 706-542-7313 or firstname.lastname@example.org.

 This interactive web feature provides an easy way to navigate through menu options and calculate nutritional information for items found in the dining commons.
 Diners have two options for viewing nutrition information: by selecting a single item or by assembling a meal from multiple items.
 To begin building your plate, simply visit our Locations page, select a dining commons on the left for menu information and select a meal period.
 You are then ready to begin assembling your meal by selecting menu items and clicking “Add to Plate”.
 If you wish to remove a food from your plate, simply click the “x” next to the appropriate item.

 We also offer a mobile version of Build Your Plate which is accessible on any smartphone or tablet.
-Visit ltbde.com from your mobile device, select "Build Your Plate" and then navigate through the calendar, locations and menus to see nutrition information.
+Visit ltbde.com from your mobile device, select "Build Your Plate" and then navigate through the calendar, locations and menus to see nutrition, ingredient, and allergen information.

-Available to students who have class and/or work conflicts during a meal period.
-Proper proof is required; see the Registered Dietitian at the East Wing in Bolton Dining Commons.
+Available to students who have class, internship, and/or work conflicts during a meal period.
+Proper proof is required; fill out an application in Bolton Dining Commons' Administration Office.